 Exercising Without Even Realizing It

 That’s right.
 Gardening is an amazing way to put those muscles to work without even having to think about it.
 In order to create a beautiful garden, you’ll need to use a lawnmower, rake the leaves and refresh beds among many other activities.
-The beauty is that these all require some effort from your part, but you’ll be too busy focusing on the outcome to feel your muscles burning.
+The beauty is that these all require some effort from your part (along with some garden supplies), but you’ll be too busy focusing on the outcome to feel your muscles burning.
 The light cardio will help you elevate your mood, improve blood flow and will give you a better night’s sleep.

 RELATED: Easy Ways to Fit in Exercise